-Navigated employee transfers in 4 Asian jurisdictions, a works council in Europe, and positive employee engagement across the globe.
+Navigated a delicate mandatory works council process in Europe, alongside positive employee engagement more broadly across the globe.

 ROUTE THROUGH REGULATORY

 Created a tailored deal structure and package of contractual protection to plot a viable route to obtaining approvals from antitrust, foreign investment and product regulatory authorities, along with the "split" of various licences and approvals so that both ongoing businesses had what they needed.